idebtor/JoyJava/Generics.md

 ### Continue with our "type-safe" ArrayList...

-Let's return to the MyArrayList example.
-With the use of generics, we can rewrite our program as follows:
+Let's return to the `MyArrayList` example.
+With the use of generics, we can rewrite our program into `MyGenericArrayList` as follows:

 ```
 // A dynamically allocated array with generics